Are you looking for a way to find and remove stolen content in WordPress?

 For example, if you end every blog post with the same call to action, then you can get notifications whenever this appears online.

-After that, you’ll choose the ‘Sources’.
+After that, you need to choose the ‘Sources’.
 Select ‘Blogs’ and ‘Web’ from the drop-down list.
 Then, click ‘Create Alert’.

-Now, you’ll receive an email whenever your content appears on the web or your website is mentioned.
+Now, you will receive an email whenever your content appears on the web or your website is mentioned.

 2. Manually Search for Stolen Content